hms-networks/flexy-osisoft-connector/README.md

 #### CertificatePath
 Path to the directory containing the OSIsoft server's certificate.
 For more information see the Certificates section

+####  Queue Data Poll Max Behind Time (QueueDataPollMaxBehindTimeMins)

+Parameter to configure the data poll maximum behind time (in minutes).
+Changing this will modify the maximum number of minutes which the historical queue data polling may be running behind by.
+For example, a setting of 30 will ensure the Flexy never tries to sync data that is older than 30 minutes from current time.
+A value of `-1` disables this functionality.

 ### AppConfig